step-by-step-tutorial/springboot-tutorial/restful-web-api/README.md

    a plural noun (like `users`, `orders`, `products`, etc.).
 This practice maintains uniformity and provides intuitive context to the API end-users.

-4. Discouraging CRUD operation tailing on category roots: CRUD operations should rely on HTTP verbs rather than path tails for differentiated actions.
+4. CRUD operation tailing on category roots: CRUD operations should rely on HTTP verbs rather than path tails for differentiated actions.
 For example, the base URI (`/api/v1/samples`) should accommodate all CRUD operations by varying the HTTP verbs and not the endpoint path: